-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at December 31.
+The interim consolidated financial statements comprise the interim financial statements of the Company and its subsidiaries.
 Control is achieved when the Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Company controls an investee if, and only if, it has: